sabashahbaz/Harry_vs_Dementor/README.md

 Defeating Dementors earns you points, while getting hit by their spells reduces your health.
 The game features dynamic visuals, including character animations and spell effects, thanks to the Pygame library.

-## Objectives

-Objective:
-Survive as long as possible by avoiding the Dementors' spells and eliminating them to earn points.
-Challenge your reflexes and strategic thinking to achieve a high score and become the ultimate defender against the dark forces.

 ## How to Play:

-How to Play:

-Install Python and the Pygame library.
-Run the game's main script to start playing.
-Use arrow keys to move Harry Potter left and right.
-Press the left shift key to shoot spells at the Dementors.
-Dodge incoming spells from the Dementors to avoid losing health.
-Eliminate Dementors to earn points and increase your score.

-## Controls

-Controls:

-Arrow Left: Move Harry left
-Arrow Right: Move Harry right
-Left Shift: Shoot spells
-Installation:

-Ensure you have Python (version X.X or later) installed.
-Install the Pygame library using pip install pygame.
-Clone this repository or download the source code.
-Run the game by executing the main script.

 ## Installation: